StephanieArgy/StephanieArgy.github.io/now.md

 title: Now
 permalink: /now/
 ---
 Inspired by the Now pages of [Derek Sivers](https://sivers.org/nowff) and [Gregory Brown](http://practicingdeveloper.com/now/) and many others, I've created this list of the things I'm working on now -- to be updated regularly as I finish old things and add new ones.
-(Most recent update: October, 2015).
+(Most recent update: November, 2015).

 * [*A Person Known to Me*](http://www.apersonknowntome.com): An ongoing epic detective adventure that includes prose, movies, historical context, and illustrations by the wonderful Kati Simon, all put together in the form of an interactive experience.